igb/llmacs/README.md

 # llmacs

-llmacs is an Elisp extension for the [Emacs](https://www.gnu.org/software/emacs/) text editor that enables a user to interact with [ChatGPT](https://chatgpt.com/) from insode an Emacs buffer.
+llmacs is an Elisp extension for the [Emacs](https://www.gnu.org/software/emacs/) text editor that enables a user to interact with [ChatGPT](https://chatgpt.com/) from inside an Emacs buffer.

 ## Installation Instructions